Ariesscode/REGEX_RegExpressions/Develop/gist-template.md

 ### Quantifiers

 ### Grouping Constructs
-One grouping construct used in this expression are non back-referenced symbol which is the "?:", this allows to group the next matched values.
+One grouping construct used in this expression are non back-referenced symbol which is the "?:", this allows to optionally group the next matched values.
 For example:

+4[0-9]{12}(?:[0-9]{3})? - a visacard starting with 4 with 16 digits, optionally follwed by a additional 3 digits

 (?:[0-9]{3})